polyswarmer/documentation/_i18n/en/_docs/testing-windows.md

 Create and assign a dedicated PolySwarm internal network to each VM.

 > Warning: these commands will reconfigure network adapter #5 on your VMs.
-If you are already using this adapter (unlikely), change the number in the commands.
+If you are already using this adapter (very unlikely), change the number in the commands.

 ```powershell
 PS C:\Program Files\Oracle\VirtualBox> .\VBoxManage.exe modifyvm "polyswarm_win" --nic5 intnet